-- 1. Advise Social Chair, Activities Chair and other officers, as requested by the Chapter Advisor: - 2.
+- 1. Advise Social Chair, Activities Chair and other officers, as requested by the Chapter Advisor; - 2.
 Work with other advisors to ensure education and adherence of all fraternity and sorority policies and procedures; - 3.
-Attend or check-in at all chapter social functions or find an alternate chaperone.
+Understand campus social events and registration policy